LxMLS/lxmls-toolkit/README.md

     source venv/bin/activate
     pip install -r requirements.txt

-In both cases, you will need to get a `pip` or `conda` command for your platform for pytorch from `http://pytorch.org/` and apply them.
+This will not interfere with your existing installation.
+In both cases, you will need to get a `pip` or `conda` command for your platform for pytorch from
+`http://pytorch.org/` and apply them.

 Finally call